-Rebecca O'Kelly-Gillard is a partner in Bird & Bird's Intellectual Property Group in London and her particular focus is helping clients solve trade mark and copyright issues that have a digital or online focus.
+Rebecca O'Kelly-Gillard is a partner in Bird & Bird's Intellectual Property Group in London and co-head of Bird & Bird's International Copyright Group.
+Her particular focus is helping clients solve trade mark and copyright issues that have a digital or online focus.

-A major part of Rebecca's practice is working with companies to set up their global brand enforcement projects: using technology to stream-line processes for clients and make their anti-counterfeit programmes as cost effective as possible.
+A major part of Rebecca's practice is working with companies to set up their global brand and content enforcement projects: using technology to streamline processes for clients and make their anti-counterfeit programmes as cost effective as possible.
 Her digital focus relates to all IP issues arising online, including highly complex issues regarding copyright infringement, hyperlinking and the communication of works to the public.
 Rebecca works with a range of service platforms, content owners and content creators helping them navigate their business against a changing legislative backdrop, enabling them to maximise their digital and data assets for commercial success.